 This bike makes you throw many prejudices overboard.
 When you read in the data sheet about the powerful Bosch Mid-Motor, a dual battery usage, fat tires and carrier, you thought of a practical load donkey – but hardly a clean urban bike that also scores in terms of design.
 But Cannondale succeeded in doing just that with the new Canvas Neo 1!

-The bike looks as one piece, the lighting system is seamlessly integrated, and so is the minimalist pannier rack integrated in the fender.
+The bike looks as one piece, the lighting system is seamlessly integrated, and so is the minimalist pannier rack integrated in the mudguard.
 This also benefits from the latest generation of the Bosch drive: the housing of the installed Performance Line CX motor has shrunk considerably compared to its predecessor, making integration into the frame much less obvious.

 The frame itself is made of aluminium, while the sporty straight fork is made of light carbon.
 The combination results in a long wheelbase and with the very steep top tube the bike gets a very independent look.
 This is completed by the entirely black paint of the bike: frame and fork have a high-gloss finish, the other attachments are matt.
 A clever detail are several reflective stickers on the bike, which should provide more safety in the dark.